-A photo from our blog is in the June issue of Ladies Home Journal magazine!
+A photo from Cottage at the Crossroads is in the June issue of Ladies Home Journal magazine!

 Near the end of February, I received an email from Beth at Ladies Home Journal.
 She was putting together an article about unusual flower planters, and she had seen our repurposed grill.
 She was requesting permission to use one of our photos.
 WHAT?
 Of course I said yes.